Skip to main content

 • If the required number of members has not been added or removed, including those within nested groups, the Resolve button remains disabled until that condition is met.

-• Site Owners are determined by the SharePoint Owners group.
+• For SharePoint sites, site Owners are determined by the SharePoint Owners group.

 • Only users who are part of the SharePoint Owners group are considered Site Owners and can resolve tasks.
 Site Admins cannot resolve tasks and are not considered Site Owners.